Overview

 Target Audience

-Neurosurgeons, Orthopaedic Surgeons, Medical Spine Specialists, Physician Assistants, Advanced Practice Nurses, Nurses, and other medical spine specialists.
+Neurosurgeons, Orthopaedic Surgeons, Medical Spine Specialists and Advanced Practice Providers

 Why Should Non-Surgeons Attend?